hauptem/F5-Multisite-Dashboard/USERGUIDE.md

 ### Overview

 The integrated logger provides near real-time activity tracking and debugging information in a resizable, movable text-based window interface.
+The logger is optional and the dashboard will function if this module is not deployed.

 ### Accessing the Logger